bblankrot/ParticleScattering.jl/docs/src/tutorial1.md

 ```

 which is supplied by `rounded_star`.
 For now, we discretize the shape with `N=260`
-nodes and `P=10` cylindrical harmonics &ndash; for more information on the
+nodes and `P=10` cylindrical harmonics – for more information on the
 relationship between these parameters and the various resulting errors, see
 [Choosing Minimal N and P](@ref minimalNP).